DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.6.7 Integrity (e.g., hashing)
     - Hash Functions have a very simple purpose — they take a potentially long message and generate a unique output value derived from the content of the message called a **message digest**
         - hash function implements encryption with a specified algorithm, but without a key
+        - Provides a fixed-size hash value from variable-length input, used for ensuring data integrity.
         - used to ensure message sent by the originator is the same one received by recipient
         - input can be of any length
         - output has a fixed length